arangodb/docs/3.10/aql/functions-arangosearch.md

 The Analyzers used for indexing document attributes must have the `"frequency"` feature enabled.
 The `BM25()` function will otherwise return a score of 0.
-The Analyzers should have the `"norm"` feature enabled, too, or normalization will be disabled, which is not meaningful for BM25.
+The Analyzers should have the `"norm"` feature enabled, too, or normalization will be disabled, which is not meaningful for BM25 and BM11.
+BM15 does not need the `"norm"` feature as it has no length normalization.
 {% endhint %}

 #### Example: Sorting by default `BM25()` score